-WeChat is the main tool to build digital presence in China, increase brand awareness and generate leads.
-Having WeChat in your marketing strategy is a must-have element.
-Basically, this instant messaging application is supposed to be one of a company's primary social platforms.
+WeChat is the most important tool for building a digital presence in China, increasing brand awareness, and generating leads.
+WeChat is an indispensable element in your marketing strategy.
+Basically, this instant messaging application is one of the most important social platforms for a business.

-WeChat, as a leading social media app, provides businesses numerous services and mini-programs and social media features.
-It’s the “super app” and “the app for everything” that most companies were searching for.
+As the leading social media app, WeChat provides businesses with numerous services, mini-programs, and social media features.
+It is the "super app" and "the app for everything" that most businesses have been looking for.

 WeChat for your B2B Marketing

-WeChat’s potential with its vast ecosystem is absolutely necessary if you want to do business in China.
-Using WeChat in the right way you will have a strong impact in the Chinese market.
-These are the main features when you open a WeChat Official Account:
+The potential of WeChat with its huge ecosystem is absolutely essential if you want to do business in China.
+If you use WeChat Marketing in the right way, you will have a strong impact on the Chinese market.
+These are the most important features when you open an WeChat Official Account:

-- Possible payment via WeChat Pay and WeChat Wallet
+- Possible payments via WeChat Pay and WeChat Wallet

-- Alternative method of emailing / email marketing (newsletters, H5 brochure etc.)
+- Alternative method for email sending/email marketing (newsletter, H5 brochure, etc)

 - WeChat CRM

-- WeChat Advertising (they can be WeChat articles, ad banners or simple call-to-action)
+- WeChat advertising (it can be WeChat articles, banner ads or simple call-to-action)

 - Sales Support